AchantaKrishnaPranav2/Bharat-Bazaar/README.md

 This is a command-line multiplayer game where players can buy properties, pay rent, and try to bankrupt their opponents.

----

 ### Key Features

 ### Multi-Player Support
 - Supports 2 or more players
-- Players can choose their own names
+- Players can choose their names

 ### Dice Rolling
-- Simulates rolling two 6-sided dice (2–12 total)
+- Has two Die (2-12)
-- Moves player around a 40-tile board
+- Players move in a 40-tile board

-### Indian Property Board
+### Indian Properties
-- Board includes Indian cities (e.g., Mumbai, Hyderabad), airports, stations, and utilities
+- Board includes Indian cities, airports etc
-- Special tiles: Jail, Free Parking, Income Tax, Chance, Community Chest, Go to Jail
+- Jail, Free Parking, Income Tax, Chance, Community Chest, Go to Jail

 ### Property Buying and Rent
-- Properties can be bought for ₹200
+- ₹200 per property
-- Landing on another player’s property requires paying ₹50 in rent
-- Ownership and assets tracked individually
+- ₹50 is the rent if a person falls on other persons property

 ### Start Bonus
-- Players receive ₹200 when passing the "Start" tile
+- Players receive ₹200 when they pass "Start"

-### Bankruptcy System
+### Win mechanism
-- Bankrupt players are removed from the game
+- Players who cannot pay the amount are declared Bankrupt and are removed from the game
-- Last remaining player wins
+- The last player to remain wins

-### Jail Mechanic
+### Jail Mechanism
-- Skips one turn when landed on "Jail"
+- one turn is skipped when landed on "Jail"

 ### Chance Cards
 - Landing on a Chance tile activates one random event: